Photo by Lauren Kanter

 On film Brandon has worked with many of the most promising young directors.
 He’s thrilled to be taking on his first lead in a feature film shooting this summer!
 Stay tuned for details.

-Brandon is a lifelong music theory nerd, and his ability to sight read and learn music quickly makes him a great candidate for working on new music and musicals.
+Brandon is a lifelong music theory nerd, and his ability to sight read and learn music quickly make him a great candidate for working on new music and musicals.
 One of his proudest moments was stepping in as an emergency replacement for a reading of a new adaptation of John Waters' Pecker, directed by Broadway director Stephen Nachamie (at which Mr. Waters would be present).
-Brandon seamlessly learned the role in 2 hours and the production went on without a hitch.
+Brandon seamlessly learned the role in 2 hours and the production went off without a hitch.
 Brandon hopes that one day he will be able to originate a role on Broadway.

 As a composer/lyricist, Brandon gravitates toward stories of people who are overlooked by society but know they have more to offer.
 His music has been recorded by such incredible performers as Broadway’s Jackie Burns and Lotte-Lenya finalist Amy Weintraub.
 He is currently working on a family-friendly musical that centers queer characters.